EricMFink/EmploymentCasebook/_pages/chap1.md

 ##### III

 In this case, the Board found that James Brown's refusal to drive truck No. 244 was based on an honest and reasonable belief that the brakes on the truck were faulty.
 Brown explained to each of his supervisors his reason for refusing to drive the truck.
 Although he did not refer to his collective-bargaining agreement in either of these confrontations, the agreement provided not only that "\[t\]he Employer shall not require employees to take out on the streets or highways any vehicle that is not in safe operating condition," but also that "\[i\]t shall not be a violation of this Agreement where employees refuse to operate such equipment, unless such refusal is unjustified."
-See _supra,_ at 825.
 There is no doubt, therefore, nor could there have been any doubt during Brown's confrontations with his supervisors, that by refusing to drive truck No. 244, Brown was invoking the right granted him in his collective-bargaining agreement to be free of the obligation to drive unsafe trucks.
 Moreover, there can be no question but that Brown's refusal to drive the truck was reasonably well directed toward the enforcement of that right.
 Indeed, it would appear that there were no other means available by which Brown could have enforced the right.
 If he had gone ahead and driven truck No. 244, the issue may have been moot.

 Respondent argues that Brown's action was not concerted because he did not explicitly refer to the collective-bargaining agreement as a basis for his refusal to drive the truck.
 Brief for Respondent 21-22.
 The Board, however, has never held that an employee must make such an explicit reference for his actions to be covered by the _Interboro_ doctrine, and we find that position reasonable.
 We have often recognized the importance of "the Board's special function of applying the general provisions of the Act to the complexities of industrial life."
 As long as the nature of the employee's complaint is reasonably clear to the person to whom it is communicated, and the complaint does, in fact, refer to a reasonably perceived violation of the collective-bargaining agreement, the complaining employee is engaged in the process of enforcing that agreement.
 In the context of a workplace dispute, where the participants are likely to be unsophisticated in collective-bargaining matters, a requirement that the employee explicitly refer to the collective-bargaining agreement is likely to serve as nothing more than a trap for the unwary.